freddiefujiwara/node-qict/DOCS.md

 <p>This method can be divided into a first half and a second half.</p>
 <h4>1st Half</h4>
 <p>1st half recognizes contents to parameters,parameterValues and legalValues</p>
-<p>so everything has been replaced with numbers for ease of use.</p>
+<p>so everything in this.legalValues has been replaced with numbers for ease of use.</p>
 <ul>
 <li>Step1: Read line by line from this.contents</li>
 <li>Step2: Create a pair by splitting a line with a &quot;:&quot;</li>